jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (n) the minimum number of seafarers to be employed on any commercial ship, their qualifications, and experience:
   (o) standards, specifications, qualifications, restrictions, and licensing requirements for persons engaged in maritime activities, including any medical requirements and requirements relating to the keeping of records of qualifications, restrictions, and licences:
   (p) technical standards or requirements relating to the health and safety of seafarers:
+  (pa) standards or requirements for seafarer recruitment and placement services:
   (q) the format of maritime documents, forms, and applications:
   (r) the requirements and criteria for determining the tonnage measurement, length, and size of any ship:
   (s) the criteria and conditions under which foreign licences, permits, certificates, or other documents will be recognised by the Director under section 41: